brogar2000/site/docs/index.md

 In a perfect world, apps would just be accessible automatically, However, that's almost never the case.
-Therefore, visually impaired people rely on additional tools provided by their screen reader, such as object navigation, a way to explore the accessibility tree of an app without relying on focus, being then able to discover unfocusable elements that have important information nevertheless.
+Therefore, visually impaired people rely on additional tools provided by their screen reader, such as object navigation, a way to explore the accessibility tree of an app without relying on focus, being then able to discover unfocusable elements that have important information, nevertheless.
 We have this in [NVDA][nvda] and other screen readers, but not in Orca and as such, not in Linux.
 Odilia will address that.